Yukon-Literacy-Coalition/ylc_website_v2/src/_harvesting/2021-05-25-harvesting.md

           **Cabbage**

           Cabbage is ready to harvest when the heads are solid.
 Give it a squeeze.
 If you still feel some softness, you should wait a bit.
 Heads may be large or small when ready.
-When the cabbage is ready for harvesting, grab the base of a cabbage head and pull.
+When the cabbage is ready for harvesting, you have two options: 1.
+Grab the base of a cabbage head and pull.
 In loose soil, you’ll bring up the entire plant, root and all.
+2. Using a very sharp knife, cut the cabbage head off, leaving a few inches of the stem and some of the large, floppy leaves intact and leaving the root in the ground.
         imagesVideos:
           videoLink: " https://www.youtube.com/watch?v=ZRw92CpmtZw"
   - contentBlock: